frankverhoeven/fv-code-highlighter/readme.txt

 For more details on changes, please visit the [WordPress Trac](http://plugins.trac.wordpress.org/log/fv-code-highlighter/ "FV Code Highlighter on WordPress Trac").

+= 2.1.2 =

+* Improvement: PHP Code is no longer required to start with PHP tags to be highlighted.

 = 2.1.1 =

 * Fix: PHP 7.0 Compatibility